Kenilworth (novel): Reception

 Kenilworth was well received by most of the reviewers.
 (Note: For a full list of contemporaneous British reviews of Kenilworth see William S. Ward, Literary Reviews in British Periodicals, 1821‒1826: A Bibliography (New York and London, 1977), 173‒74.
 For an earlier annotated list see James Clarkson Corson, A Bibliography of Sir Walter Scott (Edinburgh and London, 1943), 240‒42.)
 With few exceptions they welcomed the unusual tightness of the structure, the vividness of the Court scenes, and the portrayal of Elizabeth, though there were a few objections to the highlighting of her foibles.
 The chapter depicting the afflictions of Sir Hugh Robsart was generally found affecting, and the very different presentation of Lambourne was also judged striking.
 Amy attracted a wide range of comments, the majority of them praising her moral stature.
 It was noted that the historical Leicester was partly sanitised by the transfer of some of his worst features to the villain Varney.
 Several reviewers praised the unusually dramatic qualities of the new novel, and there was much appreciation of the pervasive contrast of public splendour and private agony.

-Explanation of the novel's title

-The title refers to Dudley's Kenilworth Castle in Kenilworth, Warwickshire.
-The novel opens at Cumnor Place, near Abingdon in Berkshire (now Oxfordshire).